Bowtie8904/BtDatabase/README.md

   The main difference between the two implementations is how they handle [triggers](https://github.com/Bowtie8904/BtDatabase/blob/master/README.md#trigger-events).
 The `EmbeddedDatabase` class will install the jar file of your program to the database, so that triggers will call the internal methods directly.
 The `RemoteDatabase` will work with a trigger table where new trigger messages are added and read from on a set interval.
   If you can, always go for an `EmbeddedDatabase` implementation as triggers will be reported much faster which can increase your programs performance based on trigger usage.

-Since there is no difference in extending one or the other, further examples will always use an `EmbeddedDatabase`.
+Since there is no difference in usage when extending one or the other, further examples will always use an `EmbeddedDatabase`.

 #### Extending the root classes
 All three classes (`DatabaseAccess`, `EmbeddedDatabase` and `RemoteDatabase`) are abstract.

 When extending `EmbeddedDatabase` you will need to implement the abstract method `createTables`.
-Inside that method you should put all code that creates a tables of the database if they don't exist yet.
+Inside that method you should put all code that creates tables of the database if they don't exist yet.

 An example would look like this:
 ```Java